IDATA2304-Group11/HealthMonitor-Analyzer/Project Report.md

 For the server to recognize what is considered as acceptable health values for patients of different ages and genders, the server includes a JSON file which contains these values.
 When receiving a new measurement, the server will identify both age and gender of the patient through database queries, then it will use a JSON handler to access the internal JSON file and retrieve the relevant values.
 JSON is a text-based standard for formatting documents.
 It is commonly used for storing data such as we have done, as well as for having a standardized structure for transmitting data between e.g. a database and webpage.
 The PHP server-files in our web application uses this to ensure that there is a common agreement between JavaScript files and PHP files regarding the format of exhanged data.

+#### Methodology
+The group has arranged meetings on a regular basis throughout the lifespan of this project.
+These meetings has mainly taken place at the school, but when this was not possible, we have done virtual meetings instead.
+A typical meeting usually lasted an hour or two based on the agenda.
+At the start of this project, the meetings where often shorter, and we had typically one meeting per week.
+As we advanced in our development, the meeting frequency rose to two meetings per week, where they often where longer as well.

+The meeting agendas usually consisted of each member informing the others how their work has been, whether they have experienced issues or have other ideas.
+Later, we usually got ourselves an overview over what work which were to be done next, setting deadlines, passing new ideas and planning.
+Sometimes, we also has been sitting together while working on our jurisdiction of the code individually.
+Mostly however, the group has worked separatly and in a self-paced tempo, where each member has a deadline for the completion of their specific task.

+We have mainly used Discord for communication, but we have actively used the issue board in GitHub for listing the work which each group member were expected to complete in a certain time frame.
+The work which has been done has not only been code-oriented.
+During the middle-part of our project, much of the work which needed to be done where things such as database-design and researching.

 ## Results